 Editor's message: The Coronavirus Job Retention Scheme is part of a package of support for businesses affected by the coronavirus (COVID-19) crisis.
 The scheme is intended to support employers to continue paying employees who would otherwise be made redundant or put on an unpaid period of lay-off.

-During the extended period, from 1 November 2020, the Government will cover 80% of furloughed employees' wages for the hours they do not work, up to a maximum of £2,500 per month.
+The scheme will run until 30 September 2021.
+Up until June 2021, the Government will cover 80% of furloughed employees' wages for the hours they do not work, up to a maximum of £2,500 per month.
 The employer will be responsible for paying the employer national insurance contributions (NICs) and pension contributions.

 Sheila Attwood, managing editor, pay and HR practice